Venezuela Supreme Court judge flees to US to protest Maduro

 A once wealthy oil nation, Venezuela is in the throes of a historic crisis after two decades of socialist rule.
 Millions have fled, while runaway inflation leaves those remaining behind struggling to afford scarce food and medicine.

+Maduro is scheduled to take the oath of office on Thursday, launching a second, six-year term that critics say is illegitimate.
+Political opponents and many foreign nations consider his re-election in May a sham after popular opponents were banned from running and the largest anti-government parties boycotted the race.

-Zerpa said that he fled with his family because he didn't want to play a role legitimizing Maduro's rule when the Supreme Court swears him in for a second term this week.
+Zerpa said that he fled with his family to Florida because he didn't want to play a role legitimizing Maduro's rule when the Supreme Court swears him.

-Zerpa said that he is now willing to collaborate with U.S. officials investigating corruption and human rights abuses.
+Zerpa, who said he is now willing to collaborate with a sweeping U.S. investigation into corruption and human rights abuses among Venezuela's well-connected, described receiving directions from the influential first lady Cilia Flores on how to rule in politically sensitive cases.

+As a newly installed justice, he recounted being summoned to the court and told to sign off on a key ruling without first reviewing its details.
+It disqualified three elected representatives of Amazonas state from taking their seats in congress following the opposition's sweep of legislative elections in 2015.

+The outcome prevented the opposition from amassing a two-third super majority that would have severely curtailed Maduro's power.

+He apologized for propping up Maduro's government, saying that he feared being jailed as a dissident where his life would be put at risk.

-He is among the top Venezuelan officials who have been sanctioned by Canada.
+Zerpa is among the top Venezuelan officials who have been sanctioned by Canada, but he has not been targeted by U.S. authorities, who accuse dozens in Maduro's administration as contributing to the crisis.

 Pressure has been mounting against Maduro internationally and from his political opponents still inside Venezuela.